 A long time ago, I thought repurposing old content was trite.
-I erroneously thought that doing so eroded its authenticity, but now I see it as misguided.
-To be honest, that image up there (and others in this entry) wasn’t really what inspired me to write this.
-It was a random post on Linkedin from the many writing companies I “follow” but don’t actively engage (sigh).
+I erroneously thought doing so eroded its authenticity, but now I see it as misguided.
+Honestly, that image up there (and others in this entry) wasn’t really what inspired me to write this.
+It was a random post on Linkedin from the many writing companies I “follow” but don’t actively engage with (sigh).
 Whatever the case, it does encapsulate how I felt when I decided to repurpose my old college writing.
-I needed to put something out there to substantiate my claim as an “emerging full stack storyteller.”
-Little did I know how insubstantial it really was.
+I needed to put something out there to substantiate my claim as a refining and evolving creator.
+Little did I know how insubstantial it was.
 No amount of Grammarly.com or creative rearranging prevented me from turning my frown upside-down.

 While the content was, to put it mildly, shit, it had relevancy, at least compared to what interests me today.
-I still want to talk about ethical theories, sociological paradigms, and Hofstede’s cultural dimensions.
-Generational, organizational, and media studies still interest me.
-What has changed is my purpose for writing such works, spurring my desire to rewrite them.
+I still want to discuss ethical theories, sociological paradigms, and Hofstede’s cultural dimensions.
+I still have a soft spot for generational, organizational, and media studies.
+My purpose for writing such works has changed, spurring my desire to rewrite them.

 I realize now that, when I wrote these “articles,” my primary focus wasn’t so much excavation of truth but instead ticking a box.
 These were homework assignments, after all.
 I just wanted to churn out something to be graded.
 And, as I reread them, that fact did sure show.
-It also didn’t help that I rushed much of my work (Yep, I’m one of those dreaded, 11th hour, last-minute writers).
-Looking back, I’m pretty sure my instructors fairly assessed my work as run-of-the-mill, undergrad fare (or were too overworked to care and just gave me the pass).
+It also didn’t help that I rushed much of my work (Yep, I’m one of those dreaded, 11th-hour, last-minute writers).
+Looking back, I’m sure my instructors assessed my work as run-of-the-mill undergrad fare (or were too overworked to care and just gave me the pass).
 Perhaps they should stay that way rather than something I should rewrite.